 I am the only American on the executive board of the International Committee for Museology (ICOFOM); I served on the executive board of the Kenneth Burke Society for seven years, and I have taught at Ohio State since 2004.

 On the Newark campus of OSU I currently teach classes in rhetoric, writing, and language analysis.
 I’ve won campus awards for my teaching, mentoring, research, service, and inclusive alliance.
 I have a PhD in Rhetoric and Composition from Texas Christian University, an MFA in Creative Writing and an MA in International Education.

-When not working, I write novels, I love hiking & biking, I go to concerts & plays, and I obsessively read poetry, science, history, and the New York Times.
-I am happiest either in my own livingroom with a cup of coffee or with my backpack exploring a new country.
+When I’m not working, I write novels (my novel Lumen is available from Amazon); I love hiking & biking, concerts & plays.
+I am happiest either with the New York Times in my living room or with my backpack exploring a new country.